noti-rs/notibook/src/Configuration.md

 margin = 3
 ```

-#### Explicit
+##### Explicit

-If you don't like the CSS-like properties, here an explicit way.
-You can use table instead the array and write directions as keys: top, bottom, right and left.
+If you prefer a more detailed approach, you can use an explicit syntax where directions are specified as keys: top, bottom, right, and left.
+You can also use shorthand keys for vertical and horizontal margins or paddings.
-Also if you wanna apply the same value for top and bottom (right and left) together, here the vertical (horizontal) keys.

 ```toml
 # Sets only top padding